 5. Use portable/hand held amplification devices to help with communication for persons with hearing loss who do not use hearing aids, and when possible use a white board as applicable.

 6. Provide large-print material to supplement what has been verbally communicated.

-7. Use speech-to-text apps, which translate speech into text in real-time, with a smartphone, including hearing aids apps when applicable.
+7. Use speech-to-text apps, which translate speech into text in real-time with a smartphone, and use hearing aids apps when applicable.